-Most swelling should go down after two to three weeks, but it may take up to three months for swelling to completely dissipate.
+Swelling - Most swelling should subside after two to three weeks, but it may take up to three months for swelling to completely dissipate.
 In the first few days, swelling may increase and your nose may still appear swollen after your splint is removed.
 Don’t be alarmed, this is all part of the healing process.

 For the first two weeks, avoid exercise or strenuous physical activity, pulling clothing over the face, blowing and rubbing your nose, or any large facial gestures (such as yawning or vigorous chewing).
 You should also use a baby toothbrush on your upper teeth for the first two weeks after surgery.
 Try to avoid driving, contact sports, and swimming.

 Healing varies from person to person, but is often a mild and quick process.
 No matter what your experience is like, our team is here for you every step of the way.
 All visible healing should be completed after four to six weeks, but you may still experience changes throughout the first year after surgery.
 We’re here for you.
-Don’t hesitate to reach out to our team at Gotham Plastic Surgery of New York City.
+Don’t hesitate to reach out to Dr. Miller today.